WokLibCodeClub/SpaceRace/step02-create_rock/readme.md

 ![ex6](ex6.png)

-So now we can create a rock by writing the following code:
+So now if we wanted to create a rock we could write the following code:

 ```python
 rock = create_rock("left")
 ```

-or
+to create a rock moving to the left, or

 ```python
 rock = create_rock("right")
 ```

+for a rock moving to the right.

 However, that will give us just one rock, and we want lots of rocks!